Palo Verde Research Station was established in 1968.

 Palo Verde Research Station, located in the 20,000 hectare Palo Verde National Park, holds one of the largest and most important Central American wetlands and harbors one of the most intact patches of tropical lowland dry forest remaining in Central America.

-OTS, in collaboration with the Costa Rican Ministry of the Environment, have worked together to restore the wetland threatened by the encroachment of invasive plants, resulting in the return of more than 60 species of birds.
+OTS, in collaboration with the Costa Rica Ministry of the Environment and Energy, have worked together to restore the wetland threatened by the encroachment of invasive plants, resulting in the return of more than 60 species of birds.

 Palo Verde’s close to 10,000 hectares of seasonal wetlands of the lower Tempisque River watershed are also in flux from changes occurring in the agricultural landscape.
 Chemicals applied in the sugar cane and rice plantations upstream may contribute to the cattail invasion that is threatening to eliminate the Palo Verde wetland.
 Agricultural practices in the fields around Palo Verde may also affect human health and other human quality-of-life issues, especially when coupled with global climate change.

-Historically, researchers at Palo Verde have published studies on dry forest ecology, animal behavior, wetland management and hydrology.
+Historically, researchers at Palo Verde have published studies on dry forest ecology, animal behavior, wetland management, and hydrology.
 The long-term information available for Palo Verde will be crucial to understand changes to these habitats during the Anthropocene.
-Baseline data available include dry forest composition and structure in permanent plots, and the hydrological model of the lower basin of the Tempisque River.
+Baseline data available include dry forest composition and structure in permanent plots as well as the hydrological model of the lower basin of the Tempisque River.

 5 Key Themes: